jkeohan/react-intro-to-props/README.md

 Now consider that our application contains many Components, some of which may require data points in order to render the UI.

-The data we pass form a `parent > child Component` are called: `props`.
+The data we pass from a `parent > child Component` are called: `props`.
 Make note that it is the parent that passes props to a child.

 React data flow is `Unidirectional` and can only be passed down, and never from from `sibling` to `sibling`.